z-harper/custom-messages/README.md

 ## Ways to run program

-Clone project to workspace.
+Clone project to workspace.\
-In the project directory, you can run:
+In the project directory, run npm install to install packages.\
+Then can run either of the below commands to start app.

 ### `npm start`